Clapping for the Wrong Reasons: Synopsis

 The film is devoid of any real plot and instead focuses on a mundane day in the life of Childish Gambino (who, in the short film, is heavily implied to be portraying "The Boy", the protagonist in the Because the Internet screenplay) as he wanders through his mansion which is filled with his friends he seems to casually acknowledge as being among his residential companions.

 Gambino is awoken in bed when Abella Anderson (simply called "girl" in the script) knocks on his window telling him to answer the phone.
-He does so with the woman from the Callifax Collection Company on the other end asking for someone.
+He does so with the woman from the Califax Collection Company on the other end asking for someone.
 Gambino asks her "what month it is".
 When she answers June, Gambino tells her that the person she is looking for is "probably somewhere in the northern hemisphere".
 He heads into the kitchen to make himself breakfast while his friends Misla T., Emily Carter and Stefan Ponce, loiter inside.
 As he leaves, Stefan vomits on the floor as Misla and Emily casually stare at him.
 Gambino heads out to speak with Fam Udeorji stating that "his girl" woke him up only for Fam to claim that he doesn't have "a girl" and that she "might be Swank's".
 They seep into an unfocused discussion about airplanes, The Cosby Show episode "Cliff's Nightmare" and the Arnold Schwarzenegger movie Junior (though Fam misidentifies it as Baby Mama).

 Gambino continues wandering his cavernous mansion and begins working on mixing his music with Ludwig Göransson.
 Abella calls Gambino away because his brother, Stephen (credited as Steve G. Lover), wanted to speak to him.
 Gambino finds his room messy and him playing video games while conversing with Jo Swank and Misla about how many vaginas they have seen.
 While Gambino is amused by the conversation he learns that none of them sent for Abella to call him up and he leaves.
 Misla is then seen performing martial arts set to Ludwig playing the guitar section of "Flight of the Navigator".
 Gambino next speaks to Emily while she is swimming.
 She states that one of his tracks was "not scary enough" and that he "wasn't scary" referring to "Crawl".
 He playfully pretends to drown her and she splashes water at him in retaliation.
 He then cannonballs into the pool.
 He emerges and then exclaims that he has his phone in his pocket.